-ICMR asks clinical trial sites of Covid-19 vaccine to fast-track approvals, aim for August 15 launch
+ICMR asks clinical trial sites of Covid-19 vaccine to fast-track approvals for August 15 launch

 The ICMR warned that any kind of non-compliance to the order will be viewed “very seriously”.

-Health experts have raised concerns over the letter, questioning the way the ICMR has put pressure on the ethics committees of 12 institutions to approve the trials.
+Health experts have raised concerns about the letter, questioning the way the ICMR has put pressure on the ethics committees of 12 institutions to approve the trials.
 “To my knowledge, such an accelerated development pathway has not been done EVER for any kind of vaccine, even for the ones being tried out in other countries,” said Anant Bhan, bioethics researcher and visiting professor in the Department of Community Medicine, Yenepoya Medical college, Mangalore.
 “Even with accelerated timelines, this seems really rushed, and hence with potential risks, inadequate attention to process.”

 Also read: